Are PWD Hypoallegenic?

 To say that a dog is hypoallergenic indicates that it is considered to cause a greatly reduced level of reaction (or allergenic trigger) in a person who is often affected by allergies to dogs.
-It is not to say a hypoallergenic pet has no cause or reaction.
+But it does not mean that a hypoallergenic pet has no cause or reaction.
 Some allergy sufferers swear that certain dogs or types and breeds of dogs do not trigger their allergies, or that they suffer from a greatly reduced reaction to them.
 For many people, PWD is a breed with which they can live.
 However, we have met some people who severely react even with a PWD.

 Whether or not a dog can be considered to be truly hypoallergenic is still rather contentious.
 There is a lot of misinformation published online and presented as fact about apparently hypoallergenic dogs, and the veracity of any statement regarding a dog being hypoallergenic should always be carefully considered.
 No dog is scientifically considered to be free from all allergens, and the way any individual person reacts to any individual dog will vary greatly from case to case.